-Since 1991, over 900 individuals have transitioned from homelessness back to a life of self-sufficiency as a result of Rainbow Village.
+Since 1991, more than 1200 individuals have transitioned from homelessness back to a life of self-sufficiency as a result of Rainbow Village.

-Families that have completed the Rainbow Village program are encouraged to continue and participate in our Graduate Program.
-The Rainbow Village Graduate Program is an ongoing source of support and community for our residents as they move on to homes of their own.
-Children and youth remain eligible to attend the After School Program, Big Recess and Character Building Programs.
-Adults are encouraged to continue to participate in the Life Skills program as peer mentors.
-Additionally, graduates meet monthly together to share accomplishments, struggles, support and understanding with the community that built up around them during their time with Rainbow Village.
+The Alumni Program provides ongoing support and community as our families move on to homes of their own.
+Alumni Program children and youth may continue to attend the After School and Character Building Programs.
+Alumni Program adults are encouraged to continue participating in the Life Skills program as peer mentors.
+Alumni meet together monthly to share their accomplishments and struggles and provide support to their peers.

 Hopes and Dreams for 2017

 A note from the Rev. Nancy Yancey, CEO, Rainbow Village.

 Hopes and Dreams 2017

 Names and locations have been changed to protect the privacy of our graduates.

 I was living with my ex-husband in a very nice home in Peachtree Corners.
 We had divorced 2 months prior.
 Knowing that I had no other place to go, he used that to his advantage and agreed to have us live in the same home.
 Staying there, I was subject to all sources of abuse.
 Continue reading

 On an average day Celia came home from work ready to cook dinner and love on her family, but life took a tragic turn.
 Instead of being met with hugs she was met by an angry hand that crossed a line and made her a victim of domestic violence.
 Continue reading

 I came to Rainbow Village because I was in a domestic violence situation and was separated from my husband.
 I was really, really distraught when I first came here and didn’t know which way to turn.
 It was like my mind was just totally gone because I had so much going on inside.
 Continue reading